saymrwulf/finance-rl/notes.md

-2022-11-15T23:24:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (finance-rl) 2022-11-27T04:55:00 - Late-night bugfix on financial RL environment (finance-rl) 2022-12-21T04:25:00 - Refactor for clarity, might break a few tests though (finance-rl)
+2022-11-15T23:24:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (finance-rl) 2022-11-27T04:55:00 - Late-night bugfix on financial RL environment (finance-rl) 2022-12-21T04:25:00 - Refactor for clarity, might break a few tests though (finance-rl) 2022-12-21T02:45:00 - Implementing approach from a new paper read last night (finance-rl)